rangari-rani/cdac-projects-fullstack/cdac-portfolio/README.md

 ## 📌 Notes

-- All projects were developed during CDAC training (March–August 2023).
+- All projects were developed during CDAC training.
-- Participated in CDAC centralized placement drives (Sep–Dec 2023) to apply and present these projects.
 - Emphasis on clean code, modular architecture, and hands-on problem-solving.
 - Some projects may have limitations due to time constraints — they were designed primarily for learning and skill-building.